Elementrat/Game-Boy/README.md

 A Discord Boy

 To get set up,
-Install NodeJS
+* Install Node
-Open the repo
+* Open the repo
-"npm install"
+* "npm install"
-"npm install nodemon -g"
+* "npm install nodemon -g"
-"npm install typescript -g"
+* "npm install typescript -g"

 Then, to dev,
-To get compilation going with auto-compile on code-change: tsc --lib es6 --outDir build .\server.ts -w Then to serve the bot (with auto-update when code changes) cd into /build and use: nodemon ./server.js -w
+To get compilation going with auto-compile on code-change:
+* tsc --lib es6 --outDir build .\server.ts -w

+Then, to serve (with auto-update when code changes)
+* cd into /build
+* "nodemon ./server.js -w"

 You'll need one more piece, the bot's secret key, DM me for that!